jialvarez/odoo-openshift/README.md

 You can download kompose [here](https://github.com/kubernetes/kompose/blob/master/docs/installation.md).

 ## Deploy Odoo in OpenShift
+First of all, you need to download this project and the submodule inside pointing the official odoo repository.<br/>

-You can do in two different ways:
+Then, you can deploy it in two different ways:

 ### Deploying directly into OpenShift project
 1. Just login into your cluster:<br/>